mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

 ## Decision Networks

+DNs are way of graphically connecting Bayes nets and actions and utilities.

 DNs will be a lot like BNs, but there will be more types of nodes rather than just random variable nodes.

 ![](../imgs/cs188_DM_dn_example0.png)